AdobeDocs/aep-mobile-sdkdocs/src/pages/edge/lifecycle-for-edge-network/metrics.md

 - Dimensions
 ---

-# Lifecycle for Edge Network metrics and dimensions
+# Lifecycle for Edge Network metrics and dimensions reference

 When used with the [Edge Network extension](../edge-network/index.md), the following data is collected and sent to Platform on every application launch.
 An additional [rule in the mobile property](index.md#configure-a-rule-to-forward-lifecycle-metrics-to-platform) is required to send Lifecycle data to the Edge Network extension.